cobaltcore-dev/prysm/ops-log-k8s-mutating-wh/README.md

 ---

-## Configure Sidecar via Secret
+## Configure Sidecar via Secret or ConfigMap

-The webhook supports configuring the Prysm sidecar via a **Kubernetes Secret**.
+The webhook supports injecting **environment variables** into the Prysm sidecar using either a **Secret** or a **ConfigMap**.
 This allows each RADOSGW deployment to customize the sidecar's behavior independently.

-### How it Works

-1. **Create a Secret** in the same namespace as your RADOSGW deployment.
-2. Annotate the RADOSGW deployment with:
+### Option 1: Use a Secret

+Add this annotation to your CephObjectStore or RADOSGW deployment:

 ```yaml
    annotations:
      prysm-sidecar/sidecar-env-secret: "prysm-sidecar-env"
 ```
-3. The webhook will detect the annotation and inject the specified Secret as envFrom into the Prysm sidecar.

-### Example Secret
+The specified secret must exist in the same namespace and look like:

 ```yaml
 apiVersion: v1